JimLynchCodes/Titanium-Lambda/README.md

 ## Example Project
 This project is an example of a project that follows the Titanium Lambda guidelines.
-This specific lambda function is can be accessed as a REST API that you can call using a GET request with the query parameter, "character".
+This specific lambda function can be accessed as a REST API that you can call using a GET request with the query parameter, "character".
 The service will then return a json object containing some data about a star wars character corresponding to that number: their name, hair cookie, and eye color.

 Try hitting the live endpoint via putting it in your browser address bar, ajax, curl, postman, or some other REST client!